NiklavsM/Gizmoball/docs/reports/report8.md

 * Work on extra features
 * Add triggering GUI support
 * Write more tests
-* Try to beak the system and fix bugs
+* Try to break the system and fix bugs

 ## Questions
+ * Ask about marking criteria
+ * Ask about the final submission

 ## Group Members